Last Updated on

 I wrote to you about a week ago about how my jealousy issue and how I have a problem with my girlfriends past, and how that is very hypocritical of me because my past is less pure then hers.
 I have taken your advice and picked up “The Four Agreements” and “The Voice of Knowledge”.
 I am half way through “The Four Agreements” and I am very pleased with it.
-I have also listened to the “Gratitude” and “Abdication of Power” audio lessons.
+I have also listened to the “Gratitude” and “Abdication of Power” Self Mastery lessons.
 Once again very pleased.

 The question I have is about the “Abdication of Power”.
 I understand that when I am getting angry, jealous, or frustrated to take a look at what exactly is going on in the current situation in the way you describe.
 But what I don’t understand is why take a look at a situation as to where I’m happy?
 Why break down that situation to change my emotional state?